Cecelia has researched H.P. Lovecraft, and also Fairy Tales. Working in Kindergartens, Cecelia became interested in speech development.

-Author shout is a commercial website (found at http://authorshout.com/) that claims to connect "authors and readers around the world".
+Author Shout is a commercial website (found at http://authorshout.com/) that claims to connect "authors and readers around the world".
 It offers a number of paid services.
-For a not too unreasonable price, an author can maintain a profile on their page.
+For a not too unreasonable price, an author can maintain a profile on the site.
 This may place the author on the "book shelf" and among their "recommended reads".

 Authors may also purchase social media promotions for their books and the privilege of being "featured" for a specified period of time.
 They may also pay to have an interview placed on the website.